bsolomon1124/misc/azure/azure_notes.md

 ### Azure pricing calculator

-**Azure pricing calculator**: a free web-based tool that allows you to estimate Azure costs
+**Azure pricing calculator**: a free web-based tool that allows you to estimate Azure costs.

 - Input Azure services and modify properties and options of the services
 - Outputs the costs per service and total cost for the full estimate